Skillshare vs Udemy – Which is Better?

 The good news is that both platforms offer free trials and/or refunds so you can explore them both before committing yourself.

-Comparing Skillshare and Udemy: our methodology
+Comparing Skillshare and Udemy: Our Methodology

-I navigated every corner of each platform to gather relevant information on costs, refunds and the range and quality of what’s on offer.
+I navigated every corner of each platform to gather relevant information on costs, refunds, and the range and quality of what’s on offer.

 I also sampled several specific courses from each.
 This included courses in topics I felt confident in which helped me gauge the quality of the teaching.
 And courses I knew little or nothing about to see if claims that no prior experience was necessary were backed up by good introductory content and incremental teaching that kept me engaged and learning.